ninjyni/nalkutin-backend/README.md

 #### Postman

-The `postman` folder contains Postman collection and environment for testing API calls.
+The `postman` folder contains Postman collection and environment for testing REST calls.

 #### Related